Why is wine brand marketing rubbish?

 So how are brands trying to reach consumers?
 The big brands use a mixture of above-the-line ads including TV, press and on-pack.
 Digital and social are also increasingly part of the mix.

-Efforts from other brands fare no better.
 TV is only really an option for the biggest brands.
 This means social media and digital are potentially great channels for smaller, independent producers and retailers to reach consumers and drive engagement and brand loyalty.

 Wine isn’t particularly social as a category despite some huge followings (a theme we’ll explore in a related post).
 The big brands use social as a broadcast channel with lots of ad-style images.
 If you took out the bottles you’d be hard-pressed to see any distinction between them.
 Below is a sample of images from four leading brands: